50 Dates to Do Good in 2024

 - Minority Donor Awareness Day (Aug 1) Highlighting the need, especially among minorities, for more organ, eye, and tissue donors, this day focuses on learning more about organ donation and honoring minorities who have donated.
 Come together to save lives by hosting a cheek swab donor drive with your friends and coworkers.

-- National Night Out (Aug 1) Promoting police-community partnerships in neighborhoods across the country, join a formal event or gather your neighbors to discuss Neighborhood Watch, Town Watch and drug prevention activities.
+- National Night Out (Aug 6 / first Tuesday in Aug) Promoting police-community partnerships in neighborhoods across the country, join a formal event or gather your neighbors to discuss Neighborhood Watch, Town Watch, and drug prevention activities.

 - International Youth Day (Aug 12) This United Nations-sanctioned day recognizes the efforts of the world's youth in enhancing global society and engaging them in becoming more actively involved in making positive contributions to their communities.
 Gather your youth group or classmates and plan a service day!

-- International Homeless Animals Day (Aug 19) On this day, shelters, rescue groups, animal welfare organizations, and animal lovers the world over come together to raise awareness about the pet overpopulation epidemic.
+- International Homeless Animals Day (Aug 17 / third Saturday in Aug) On this day, shelters, rescue groups, animal welfare organizations, and animal lovers the world over come together to raise awareness about the pet overpopulation epidemic.
 Volunteer at a shelter, host a pet food/toy roundup or make a donation to support our furry friends.

 - World Humanitarian Day (Aug 19) The UN marks this day to pay tribute to aid workers who risk their lives in humanitarian service, and to rally support for people affected by crises around the world.
 Write a letter to your Members of Congress calling attention to a humanitarian crisis you care about and donate to an international cause helping ease suffering around the globe.